-William M. Crouch grew up in Pittsburgh, PA.
-He developed an interest in filmmaking and visual storytelling at a young age and pursued those interests into his undergraduate work at Point Park University.
+William M. Crouch is a published film analyst, screenwriter, and award-winning producer and director.
+He grew up in Pittsburgh, PA where he developed an interest in filmmaking and visual storytelling at a young age and pursued those interests into his undergraduate work at Point Park University.
 There, he studied digital filmmaking with a focus in directing techniques and an interest in editing strategies.
-He had the opportunity to make a number of student films in various roles, culminating in writing, producing, and directing his thesis film, “Revolution Cry.”
+He had the opportunity to make a number of student films in various roles, culminating in writing, producing, and directing his thesis film, Revolution Cry.

-In the years following his undergraduate work, “Matt” found a niche in film analysis, frequently writing reviews and papers about various qualities of new and favorite films.
+In the years following his undergraduate work, “Matt” found a niche in film analysis, frequently writing reviews and essays about various qualities of new and favorite films.
 As this interest in film criticism and theory continued to grow and develop, he decided to further advance his critical understanding of film by pursuing graduate studies at Savannah College of Art and Design.
 He quickly completed coursework and his thesis, graduating in 2017 with a Master of Arts in Cinema Studies with a 4.0 GPA.